 Contractors and construction staff must meet their obligations under the Health and Safety at Work Act.
 For Wellington Water projects, this means complying with any minimum personal protective equipment requirements and mandated work practices, as well as any contractual obligations.

-Designers, contractors and construction staff working for Wellington Water on assets under Wellington Water's control must comply with Wellington Water's minimum health and safety standards, which are available online.
+Designers, contractors and construction staff working for Wellington Water on assets under Wellington Water's control must comply with Wellington Water's minimum health and safety standards, which are available on the Wellington Water webpageonline.

 4.1.1 Immunisations